ruby/debug/README.md

 If there are `.rdbgrc` files are there at the current directory and the home directory, files are loaded as initial scripts which contains debugger commands. `RUBY_DEBUG_INIT_SCRIPT` environment variable can specify the initial script file.

-Initial scripts are evaluted at the first suspend timing (generally, it is the beggining of the target script).
+Initial scripts are evaluated at the first suspend timing (generally, it is the beggining of the target script).
 For example, you can set break points with `break file:123`.

 If there are `.rdbgrc.rb` files at the current directory and the home directory, files are loaded as a ruby script at the initializing timing.